 Ear treatments are often used for treating anxiety, smoking (and other addictions), aiding weight loss as well as many other conditions.
 Treatment with seeds is completely painless, since nothing breaks the skin, it's safe for children, people who don't like needles and for clients who cannot make regular, frequent appointments.
 All you have to do is massage the seeds a few times a day.

 Some ear treatment can be included with any appointment at this clinic, but you can also request to have just the ear treatment.
-Standalone treatments are just $10 - $20 and can stay on for around 1 week.
+Standalone auricular treatments are still just $20 - $40 and the treatment can stay on for around 5-7 days.